suhasmaddali/Car-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Avg%20car%20prices%20per%20year%20plot.png"/>

 Cars that have both automatic and manual transmission has the highest average prices for all the years.
 This is followed by only automatic transmission-type cars.
-There are a few unknown categories that must be either removed or converted to a category as they do not ain't in helping to understand the transmission type of cars.
+There are a few unknown categories that must be either removed or converted to a category as they do not aid in helping to understand the transmission type of cars.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Avg%20prices%20per%20transmission%20plot.png"/>